storj/storj/docs/design/satellite-svc-separation.md

 ***

 #### accounting
 The accounting binary is responsible for calculating invoices for uplinks and payments for storage nodes.
 In order to do this, accounting must track total amounts of disk usage and bandwidth used by storage nodes and by buckets.
 Accounting should receive storage node total stored bytes data from the tally observer running with the metainfo loop.

 #### version
-We need a way for all these new satellite binaries to perform a version compatibility check with each other.
-This could be done by having one dedicated service (i.e. the version service) that everything checks in with, or maybe by having all storj software pieces set their current version information in grpc metadata or something like that.
-The version compaibility check will need to be smarter than "require all actors to be on the exact same version" because, at some point, we will probably want to upgrade certain components of the system without having to upgrade and restart all of them.
+Every Satellite system binary needs to check in and make sure its running the latest version before it runs.
+We need a way for all these new satellite binaries to perform a version compatibility check.
+This can be done by having all binaries check in with the version service.

-#### uptime ?
+#### uptime
-Is uptime going to be a system?
+Previously the discovery service was responsible from refreshing the overlay cache.
+Now that kademlia along with the discovery service is being removed, the uptime binary will now be refreshing the overlay cache.

 ***